dotansimha/graphql-code-generator/docs/getting-started/codegen-config.md

 - **`silent`** - A flag to not print errors in case they occur.

+- **`hooks`** - Specifies scripts to run when events are happening in the codegen's core.
+[You can read more about lifecycle hooks here here](./lifecycle-hooks).
+You can specify this on your root configuration, or per each output.

 - **`pluginLoader`** - If you are using the programmatic API in browser environment, you can override this configuration to load your plugins in a way different then `require`.
   \
 - **`pluckConfig`** - Allow you to override the configuration for `graphql-tag-pluck` (the tool that extracts your GraphQL operations from your code files).